 I was born in 1937 into a white, upper-middle-class family in Longview, Washington, a small timber-industry town of some 25,000 people immersed in what I understood to be conservative values of love of family, community, peace, justice, and nature.

 I grew up in splendid isolation from the diversity of the world I would one day come to experience in its exquisite variety.
-In my childhood and early youth, I rarely saw a person of a different race and don’t recall ever meeting a Buddhist, Moslem, or Hindi.
-I had an aunt who was Catholic and there were rumors that my paternal grandmother sometimes voted for Democrats.
+In my childhood and early youth, I rarely saw a person of a different race and don’t recall ever meeting a Buddhist, Muslim, or Hindi.
+The most exotic person in my life was an aunt who had red hair and was Catholic and there were rumors that my paternal grandmother sometimes voted for Democrats.
 That was about the extent of my contact with exotic peoples.
-As the eldest son, everyone assumed that one day I would take over the family retail music and appliance business as my father had done from his father and I would live out my days in the town of my birth.
+As the eldest son, everyone assumed that one day I would take over the family retail music and appliance business as my father had done from his father and that I would live out my days in the town of my birth.

 I went to Stanford University as an undergraduate to prepare myself.
 I began as an economics major, but found it boring and of little practical relevance, so switched to psychology.
 In my senior year (1959) I made a fateful choice to take a two-unit course outside my major on modern revolutions.
 An active Young Republican and fearful of the spread of Communism and its threat to the American way of life, I had a vague hope I might learn something useful in countering the treat.
 I learned that Communist Revolutions were a response to poverty and were motivated by hope for a better life.